Many or all companies we feature compensate us. Compensation and editorial

 Is tax debt forgiveness considered taxable income?

-Forgiven debt through an offer in compromise is not considered a taxable event.
-You won’t have to pay taxes on the amount of money by which your current tax debt is reduced.
+Forgiven debt through an Offer in Compromise is not considered a taxable event.
+You won’t need to pay taxes on the amount your current tax debt is reduced by.

 Do I need a tax attorney to apply for a tax debt forgiveness program?

-You don’t legally need a tax attorney to apply for a tax debt forgiveness program, but it can certainly help!
-The programs are complicated, and the forms can get really confusing.
-You might improve your chances of qualifying if you work with a progressional.
+You don’t legally need a tax attorney to apply for a tax debt forgiveness program, but it can certainly help.
+The programs are complicated, and the forms can get confusing.
+Working with a professional might improve your chances of qualifying.

 What happens if I default on a tax forgiveness agreement?